juhasch/go2_webrtc_connect/README.md

 This repository contains a Python implementation of the WebRTC driver to connect to the Unitree Go2 Robot.
 WebRTC is used by the Unitree Go APP and provides high-level control through it.
 Therefore, no jailbreak or firmware manipulation is required.
 It works out of the box for Go2 AIR/PRO/EDU models.

+** This is a modified version compared to the original from legion1581 **

 ```
 % export ROBOT_IP=192.168.0.197